staggeredsix/nemostation/nemotron-agent-demo/README.md

 - Check the server: `curl http://localhost:8000/v1/models`
 - Open the UI: `http://localhost:7860`
 - On first run the server container warms the model cache (full weights download) before reporting ready; this can take a while depending on your network and disk.
-- Tail the server logs while it downloads: `docker logs -f nemotron-server`
+- Tail the server logs while it downloads: `docker logs -f nemotron-trtllm`
 - Verify cached weights: `ls ./_hf_cache/hub`
 - HF cache is persisted to `./_hf_cache` (mounted to `/root/.cache/huggingface`)
 - Prompt edits persist in `./prompt_library` (mounted to `/app/prompt_library`)